Helba Huara: Career abroad

-Arriving in the U.S. Huara was hired for the prestigious Ziegfeld Follies and billed as a captivating Spanish or Peruvian dancer, though according to Variety her early performances were under another name.
+Arriving in the U.S., Huara was hired for the prestigious Ziegfeld Follies and billed as a captivating Spanish or Peruvian dancer,.
+However, according to Variety her early performances were under another name.
 She also appeared in shows at the Guild and Shubert Theaters.
 In 1927, she appeared on Broadway in A Night in Spain and though billed as part of the chorus, almost immediately was being singled out for her performances, with her "Dance of Fate" and "Dance of the Snakes".
 Quickly, the posters for the show were revised to show her as one of the stars.
-When the show closed on Broadway, it made a nationwide tour throughout 1928 with Huara appearing successfully in such venues as Abilene, Chicago, Detroit, Oakland, and San Francisco, among others.
+When the show closed on Broadway, it made a nationwide tour throughout 1928, with Huara appearing successfully in such venues as Abilene, Chicago, Detroit, Oakland, and San Francisco, among others.
 Wildly inventive biographies of Huara's origins appeared in the press, adding to her allure.

-Huara's dances were described as a fusion of Peruvian folklore and Spanish techniques, using castagnets and sinuous, snake-like movements, proving a technical skill which was hypnotizing and bewitching.
+Huara's dances were described as a fusion of Peruvian folklore and Spanish techniques, using castagnets and sinuous, snake-like movements, proving a technical skill that was hypnotizing and bewitching.
 Performed to modern music composed by artists like Arthur Honegger and Vincent d'Indy, she balanced her wild "Incan" abandon with the bohemian music and style of the period.
-Huara designed her own costumes and even took films of her movements in slow motion so that she could patent her dance moves.
+Huara designed her costumes and even took films of her movements in slow motion to patent her dance moves.
 In 1930, she played in the musical Nina Rose, at the Majestic Theatre.
 The following year, she was the subject of photographs entered in the Rochester International Salon of Photography by Dr. Max Thorek.
-Suffering from a nervous disorder and increasing deafness, Huara and More, left the United States for Paris.
+Suffering from a nervous disorder and increasing deafness, Huara and More left the United States for Paris.